jimmysmits/CloudNotes/Preparation-Exam.md

 # State

 ## Local state
-The local backend stores state on the local filesystem, locks that state using system APIs, and performs operations locally.
+The local backend stores state on the local file system, locks that state using system APIs, and performs operations locally.

 ```
 terraform {